Nike Inc

 ⚠ What to Watch

-- • Valuation multiples remain severely elevated for a struggling business, trading at a TTM P/E of 29.06x despite declining fundamentals.
+- • Valuation multiples remain severely elevated (TTM P/E of 27.54x) despite declining earnings and deteriorating fundamentals.

 📊 Historical Trends (10 Years)